wu1wu/docs/language/module/craft.md

 into your own craft.

 For example, craft [4yS59](http://craftml.io/4yS59) is a heart, created by [calebhsu](http://craftml.io/~calebhsu).
-We can import this craft and give it any name, say _heart_.
+You can import this craft and give it any name, say _heart_.

 {% craftml %}
 <craft>